Bureau-Inc/android-aadhaarsdk-sample-app/README.md

 - processedJSON

 ```
-The PrismCallBack added in the initialize function retruns the data of Aadhaar
+The PrismCallBack added in the initialize function retruns whether the we have successfuly fetched details or not

 new PrismCallBack(){